spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 5. Next, select the compute resource.

 6. Review the details page.
-You may get a warning message stating the certificate is not trusted, you can ignore this message and select **Next**.
+You may get a warning message stating the certificate is not trusted.
+You can ignore the message and click **Next**.

 7. Select your storage device and storage policy.
 Click on **Next** to proceed.